kisstamasj/notes/notes/Backend/NestJS/03-request-lifecycle.md

 - needed the ```@Injectable()``` decorator

 ## Repository
-> Read and write to the database
+> Read and write to the database.
+TypeORM create automatically.